 Coprophagy is common in rabbits and hares, for example, as well as certain insects.
 It’s thought that these animals eat faeces to obtain vitamins.

-So, will a gerbil eat its own poop?
+So, do gerbils eat their own poop?
 Yes, coprophagy is common in gerbils and if you watch your pet for a while, you might notice him eating his own poop.
 There are many natural reasons why gerbils eat their own poop and you shouldn’t try to prevent them from doing so.

 Rodents like gerbils eat their own poop for a variety of reasons.
 This is entirely instinctual and, therefore, normal for their species.